frankshearar/Home/Enable-repeatable-builds-for-PackageReference-based-projects.md

   The same problem can happen if you have different nuget.config files with different sources (repositories) at different places.
 E.g. Dev machines may have an additional local share repository while CI/CD machine may not.

+* If the same package ID+version resolves to different packages across different sources, NuGet cannot ensure the same package(with the same hash) will be resolves every time.
+It will also not warn/error out in such cases.

 * [Future - R3] Users have been asking for an ability to define the resolution strategy of transitive dependencies as it existed with package.config.
 Once we implement this feature, when a then any update to a transitive package on repository can change the full closure of package dependencies.

   E.g. If Project1 depends on PackageA(v1.0.0) which depends on PackageB(>=2.0.0)